 An audit is the inspection of an individual or any legal entity’s books and accounts.
 In any audit, accountants verify that a company’s business transactions were recorded accurately, and provide a true and fair reflection of that company’s financial situation.
 Two major audit comes to our mind which are ruled by company law and income tax laws.
 Businesses which need audit service in India reaches out to tax professionals such as Chartered Accountants.

-Let’s understand these two audits and see what the difference between statutory audit and tax audit:
+Let’s understand these two audits and see what the difference between the statutory audit and tax audit:

 A statutory is made mandatory by company law.
 All companies registered under companies Act shall get their accounts audited.
 Even the Audit of a new company is therefore mandatory irrespective of turnover.
-Main objective is to provide opinion on the truthfulness and fairness of accounting records.
-The appointment of auditors, his removal, rights and duties, remuneration, are set according to the provisions of the law, as applicable to the organization.
+The main objective is to provide opinion on the truthfulness and fairness of accounting records.
+The appointment of auditors, his removal, rights and duties, remuneration, are set according to the provisions of the law, as applicable to the organization..